ibm-cloud-docs/containers/trusted-profile.md

 | `Devices` | **Storage Manage**  |  Enables attachment, detachment, and configuration of Classic block storage on devices.  |
 | `Sales` | **Add/Upgrade Storage(Storage Layer)** | Grants permission to order, upgrade, or modify Classic storage offerings via the Sales APIs. |
 {: caption="Minimum permissions for Classic Block" caption-side="bottom"}

-Additionally you must enable the **Add/Upgrade Storage (Storage Layer)** permission.
-To enable this permission, navigate to the [Trusted profile dashboard](https://cloud.ibm.com/iam/trusted-profiles){: external} in the UI and select the relevant trusted profile.
-Click **Classic infrastructure**, then expand the options under **Sales** to find the permission.

 Compute service type  in compute resource  tab instead of Compute resources